callrup/PayConIQ-RestAssured-with-cucumber/README.md

 # Author : Rupam Chatterjee
 # Project Overview

 The project is a CUCUMBER BDD frameowrk based on Rest Assured ,Maven
 # Link to Detail Test Documentation

+Tests are BDD-Cucumber based .
+Both Success and Fail  test cases are being  taken into consideration .

 # Link to Payconiq API Automation Doc

 To Run